jacobmorzinski/imappy/README.rst

 imappy is a utility multitool for cleaning up some IMAP problems that I need to deal with

-* Free software: BSD license
+* Free software: MIT license
 * Documentation: http://imappy.rtfd.org.

 Features